 While Calgary claims him, Patrick Burns had a hand in developing and expanding the Irish presence in Winnipeg.
 Burns initially set up his cattle business just outside Winnipeg, while another prominent Irish businessman, Nicholas Bawlf, built a grain empire and helped create the Winnipeg Grain and Produce Exchange.

-There’s a strong Eire influence in this province which is divided up between three cities: Saint Johns (29.84%), Fredericton (26.02%) and Moncton (18.27%).
+There’s a strong Eire influence in this province which is divided up between three cities: Saint John (29.84%), Fredericton (26.02%) and Moncton (18.27%).
 This results in a province with a very Irish feel.
 Aside from St. Patrick’s Day festivities, Miramichi hosts a large Irish Festival in July that highlights Irish music, dance, culture, stories and food.

 Newfoundland and Labrador